lsst-dm/dm_dev_guide/stack/adding-a-new-package.rst

 .. warning::

-  Failing to assign a team will break the weekly builds.
+  Failing to assign a team will break the daily and weekly builds.
-  The weekly uses the team membership to determine the type of tag to be applied.
+  The automated builds use the team membership to determine the type of tag to be applied.
   Having the code reside in the ``lsst`` or ``lsst-dm`` organization on GitHub is not sufficient.

 The new package must be added to the `etc/repos.yaml file in the lsst/repos repository`_ along with its corresponding GitHub URL.